parlaynu/sonos-over-vpn/README.md

 To install this configuration on a iPad assuming you're running on a mac, follow these steps:

-* copy your configuration to your icloud files
+* copy the client configuration to your icloud drive
 * on your ipad, download the wireguard app from the app store
 * click the '+' button and choose 'create from file or archive'
 * browse to your icloud drive and select the configuration